 "The Bitter Pill"

 Aside from the oddball "Bitter Pill," which attempts to mix Sunset Strip hard rock with the multi-tracked grandiosity of Queen (complete with an out-of-nowhere "Bohemian Rhapsody" style operatic interlude in the middle, sung in German) and the awesome "Inside Out," a high speed rave up which is about as close as we'll ever get to hearing Warrant do thrash metal, the remainder of the tracks on Dog Eat Dog don't stray very far from typical Warrant territory.
 "Hollywood (So Far, So Good)" is a sarcastic look at the band's experience in the music business meat grinder, while "All My Bridges Are Burning" and "Let It Rain" are satisfactory melodic rockers.
 Wagener's production lends extra bite to the gang-shouted "Bonfire" and the album closes with the semi-acoustic ballad "Sad Theresa," which is a worthy sequel to "I Saw Red."

-After signing to CMC International - an indie label which built up an impressive roster of formerly big-name hard rock, metal, and classic rock bands who'd been abandoned by the major labels - they went on to release Ultraphobic (1995) and Belly to Belly (1996) for a smaller but still appreciative audience.
-Sadly, Jani Lane's struggles with depression and alcohol, as well as his frustration with the music business in general, began taking their toll on his health.
+After signing to CMC International - an indie label known for scooping up '80s rockers abandoned by the major labels - they went on to release Ultraphobic (1995) and Belly to Belly (1996) for a smaller but still appreciative audience.
+Sadly, Jani Lane's struggles with depression and alcohol, as well as frustration with the music business in general, began taking their toll on his health.
 Lane's last recording with Warrant was the 2001 covers album Under the Influence.
 After several unsuccessful attempts at launching a solo career and an abortive reunion of the classic Warrant lineup, Jani Lane was found dead of acute alcohol poisoning in a California hotel room in August of 2011.
 He was 47 years old